 We love Jan Brett’s book The Mitten, so we decided to create some of our own mittens.
 We used two different painting techniques: crayon resist painting and baggie painting.

-The baggie painting technique is perfect for little toddlers who might not be too trustworthy with paint yet (mine eats it).
+The baggie painting technique is perfect for little toddlers who might not be too trustworthy with paint yet.